AyaChain-Org/ayachain-alpha/contract/README.md

 ## Contract Functionality

-The AyaChain contract provides the following functionality:
+The PegoTrack contract provides the following functionality:

 - Adding a new product to the supply chain.
 - Shipping a product and updating its state, condition, and location.